Historic roads and trails: The Levant

+Arabian Peninsula

+The Incense Route was a network of major land and sea trading routes linking the Mediterranean world with Eastern and Southern sources of incense, spices, and other luxury goods.
+The route stretched from ports in Yemen and Oman through the Arabian desert to the port city of Gaza and the Nabataean Kingdom's capital at Petra.

+During the Abbasid Caliphate, extensive road systems were developed to facilitate the Hajj pilgrimage to Mecca.
+The most famous of these was the Zubaydah Trail, which ran from Kufa in Iraq to Mecca.
+Commissioned by Queen Zubaidah bint Ja'far in the 8th century CE, the road was an engineering feat equipped with cisterns, wells, and milestones to support travelers across the desert.

 North America

 It is claimed that some of the earliest roads were created by humans who followed already existing paths made by animals, and, in particular, that trails created by the herds of buffalo shaped the routes taken first by indigenous peoples and then colonists, especially in North America:

 The buffalo, because of his sagacious selection of the most sure and most direct courses, has influenced the routes of trade and travel of the white race as much, possibly, as he influenced the course of the red-men in earlier days.
 There is great truth in Thomas Benton's figure when he said that the buffalo blazed the way for the railways to the Pacific.
-That sagacious animal undoubtedly “blazed”—with his hoofs on the surface of the earth—the course of many of our roads, canals, and railways.
+That sagacious animal undoubtedly "blazed"—with his hoofs on the surface of the earth—the course of many of our roads, canals, and railways.
 That he found the points of least resistance across our great mountain ranges there can be little doubt.
 It is certain that he discovered Cumberland Gap and his route through that pass in the mountains has been accepted as one of the most important on the continent.
 It is also obvious that the buffalo found the course from Atlantic waters to the head of the Great Kanawha, and that he opened a way from the Potomac to the Ohio.
 How important these strategic points are now considered is evident from the fact that a railway crosses the mountains at each of them; the New York Central, the Baltimore and Ohio, the Pennsylvania, and the Chesapeake and Ohio cross the first great divide in the eastern portion of our country on routes selected centuries ago by the plunging buffalo.
 One of the most interesting of specific examples of a railway following an ancient highway of buffalo and Indian is to be found on the Baltimore and Ohio.

 However, Frank G. Roe disputes this theory – and its wider application – in "The 'Wild Animal Path' Origin of Ancient Roads".

 Some suggest that the portage routes of North American indigenous peoples followed "the game trails the animals had made around rough water. ...
 [And] as centuries passed, well-trodden paths were made, winding among the rocks, and, by the easiest of grades, over or around hills".